 Visual description and/or sighted guide tours are available at all Smithsonian museums.
 Visitors who would like to schedule a tour should contact the museum(s) they plan to visit.

 Aira Access mobile information and verbal description service is available at Smithsonian museums in the Washington, D.C., metro area.
 Visitors can download the free Aira app on a smartphone, connect to each museum's free Wi-Fi, and use the app to speak to an Aira agent using minutes provided courtesy of the Smithsonian.
-Please visit the Aira Access website for more information.
+Visitors can download the AIRA app from iTunes or Google Play.

 Individual Smithsonian museums may offer additional resources (ranging from large-print guides to smartphone apps) to assist individuals with visual disabilities during their visit.
 Please contact the visitor services office(s) of the museum(s) you wish to visit to learn more about their access service options.